 During her time in Boston, Yoshie contributed to more than 400 recordings and concerts in 3 years including "Distant Worlds: Final Fantasy World Tour" at Boston Symphony Hall with the composer, Nobuo Uematsu's presence, the Japanese national anthem performance at Massachusetts State House, "Berklee Meets Joyce Moreno" at Berklee Performance Center, Berklee College of Music Commencement Concert 2016 in attendance of Milton Nascimento, Isley Brothers, Rita Moreno at Boston University Agganis Arena, the list goes on and on.

 Yoshie has worked with great mentors and fellow musicians such as Billy Bob Thornton, Alejandro Sanz, Aref Arefkia, Women of the World, Roc Nation artists Victory Boyd and Infinity Song, amongst others.
-Her works have used by HITACHI, Amazon, Russell Stover Chocolates, and Univision to name a few.
+Her works have used by HITACHI, Russell Stover Chocolates, and Univision to name a few.
 She has performed at prestigious concert venues including Microsoft Theater, The Theatre at Ace Hotel, MIT Kresge Auditorium, Harvard Sanders Theatre, and Cotton Club Tokyo.

 Yoshie is the Official Arranger of the UNIVOZ Vocal Ensemble.
 In 2019, UNIVOZ won the popular Acappella competition TV program, “Sing That Thing!” on WBGH2 with her original composition, "Sing For You".
 In 2020, Yoshie's acappella video production, "Blame It On the COVID-19 feat.
 UNIVOZ" received